arr225/Data-Analysis-and-Hypothesis-Testing-for-Rideshare-Company/Data Analysis and Hypothesis Testing/README.md

 ### Ride Duration and Weather Conditions
 ![Ride Duration](https://github.com/arr225/Data_Projects_TripleTen/blob/800d1efb1ae14666511e4fd90af676255e8eb232/Data%20Analysis%20and%20Hypothesis%20Testing/Ride%20Duration%20and%20Weather%20Conditions.png)

-*Description*: A comparison of ride durations from the Loop to O'Hare International Airport on "Good" and "Bad" weather days, visually testing the hypothesis about weather's impact on ride duration.
+*Description*: This histogram illustrates the distribution of ride durations on rainy and non-rainy Saturdays.
+The graph shows that the majority of rides on both rainy and non-rainy Saturdays lasted between 1000 and 3000 seconds, with rainy Saturdays (highlighted in blue) having a more condensed distribution.
+The comparison of these two conditions provides insights into how weather impacts ride durations, particularly on rainy days.

 ---